MarlinFirmware/MarlinDocumentation/_configuration/laser_spindle_v2.md

 Two additional modes named Continuous and Dynamic Inline Mode are selectable via `M3/4` GCODEs that include an `I` parameter.
 Sending `M3I` will enter Continuos mode and `M4I` enters Dynamic Mode.
 Each mode will remain enabled until a GCODE of `M5I` is sent which returns us back to Standard Mode.
 S-Values can be included with the first mode M3I inline enable GCODE and will be processed on the next `G1/2/3/5` move.

 Dynamic mode is new to Marlin, it is currently developing and experimental.
 Dynamic mode provides laser power scaled to the  the stepper feedrate.
-It is simmilar to GRBL 1.1f in M4 dynaamic mode.
+It is simmilar to GRBL 1.1f in M4 dynamic mode.
 Stay tuned.

 As of Marlin 2.0.9.x Laser operation will produce the best results using inline planner power control.
 Inline mode applies power to a selected laser output pin defined by `SPINDLE_LASER_PWM_PIN`, this pin should be a hardware enabled PWM output for optimal results.
 If PWM hardware is available then it is activated by defining `SPINDLE_LASER_USE_PWM` otherwise it will be simply be on or off regardless of the set power value above 0.
 Power values are set when movement G-CODES `G1/2/3/5` are processed with an S-Value parameter such as `G1 X10 Y10 S100` The power value is included within planner calculated movement block data.
 Any subsequent stepper processing applies fully synced power values directly from planned moves.
 In most cases laser operations will need the G-CODE motion code feature which is enabled by defining `GCODE_MOTION_CODES`.
 Remember motion codes will provide compatibility with LaserGRBL and other inline based G-CODE generation software.